simone-lungarella/the-bloody-way-to-c/resources/the-bloody-way-to-c.md

 };
 ```

 Structure fields can be accessed using the operator: `.` (dot) when locally allocated and the operator: `->` (arrow) when handling structure pointers.

-> Using different operators to access structure fields helps make the developer's intention clear.
-While the compiler can already distinguish whether a variable is a pointer or not, explicitly choosing the appropriate operator improves code readability.

 Fields can be read and wrote using the same operators, structure can greatly improve code readability and simplify the software.

 ```c
 #include <stdio.h>